-Turkey: Growth is the headline, but inflation is a worry has been added to your bookmarks.
+Turkey: Growth is the headline, but inflation is a worry has been saved

 Turkey’s economy is on the upswing, buoyed by strong private consumption, investments, and exports.
 While the short-term outlook seems promising, rising inflation and a deteriorating current account could derail the growth story.

 Turkey’s economy is back in business.
 After a healthy growth in the first half of 2017, real GDP shot up by the fastest pace in about six years in Q3.1 Private consumption, investments, and exports aided growth during the quarter, highlighting a near-perfect scenario of strong domestic and external demand.
 With the economy on a strong footing since early 2017, the labor market has improved, and consumer and business sentiments have edged up.
 And that’s not all.
 Key production and sales indicators suggest that the economy is poised for a healthy growth in 2018 as well—that is, if rising inflation and a deteriorating current account do not gate-crash the party.

 The economy grew by 11.1 percent year over year in Q3 2017, up from a 5.4 percent rise in Q2.
 Growth was broad based with consumers and businesses both adding to economic activity during the quarter.
 Households led the charge, increasing spending by 11.7 percent, more than thrice the corresponding figure in Q2 (see figure 1).
 While a low base aided spending growth in Q3, a strong labor market and continued benefits from fiscal sops, such as tax discounts and cheap credit, also supported household consumption.2